 For Nat, an image should not only look good, but it should serve a purpose, too.
 Which is why you’ll find plenty of quirky shots on her IG — we recommend you go follow pronto: @natturnbull.
 To give you a taster, we chatted to Nat about her social media strategy and how the ‘gram has become a true career booster.

-How did you create such a unique vision on Instagram?
+How did you build such a unique creative vision on Instagram?

 View this post on Instagram